your answers to some of the questions that people asked regarding following

 What, then, can you do?
 Well,

-I keep informed by visiting a conservative national website
+you can keep informed by visiting a conservative national website

 caught up in reading the stories behind the headlines.
 All that matters is